laurieroy/rails6-finance-tracker/README.md

 	* Remove stock from list
 * Modify User to have first and last names
 	* Modify Devise forms to accept these fields
+* Add self-referential association for friends
+* Update nav dropdown friends to show a list of friends, build list

 To download and use this app: